UNC Board of Governors Public Comment Sessions

 Individuals who wish to speak during the public comment session must register in advance using the web form.
 Call 919-962-1000 if you require assistance with online sign up.
-(March sign-ups will open on February 20 and close on February 28.)
+(May sign-ups were open May 9th and close May 16th at 5:00 p.m.)

 A maximum of 15 speakers will be permitted to speak during the public comment session.
 Speakers will be scheduled in the order of sign-up on a first-come, first-served basis.
 If more than 15 speakers register, preference will be given to first-time speakers.